Hebrew Bible judges

-The judges (sing. שופט, pl. שופטים ISO) whose stories are recounted in the Hebrew Bible, primarily in the Book of Judges, were individuals who served as military leaders of the tribes of Israel in times of crisis, in the period before the monarchy was established.
+The judges (sing. שופט, pl. שופטים ISO) whose stories are recounted in the Hebrew Bible, primarily in the Book of Judges, were individuals who served as military, political, and spiritual leaders of the tribes of Israel in times of crisis, in the period before the monarchy was established.

 Role

 Shamgar slaughters 600 men with an ox goad in Judges 3:31 as illustrated in a medieval German manuscript.

-A cyclical pattern is regularly recounted in the Book of Judges to show the need for the various judges: apostasy of the Israelite people, hardship brought on as divine retribution, and crying out to Yahweh for rescue.
+A cyclical pattern is regularly recounted in the Book of Judges to show the need for the various judges: apostasy of the Israelite people, hardship brought on as divine retribution, and crying out to Yahweh, and rescue of the people by Yahweh.
 Consequently, God chooses a judge from a certain tribe of Israel who rescues the people from the divine retribution, usually enemies, and establishes justice.

 While judge is a literalistic translation of the term shophet used in the Masoretic Text (as well as by other Canaanitic-speaking societies), the position as described in Judges 12:7–15 is an unelected non-hereditary leadership rather than a position of legal pronouncements.
 Cyrus H. Gordon argued the shophetim may have come from among the hereditary leaders of the fighting, landed, and ruling aristocracy, like the basileis or kings of Homer.
 Coogan says that they were most likely tribal or local leaders, contrary to the Deuteronomistic historian's portrayal of them as leaders of all of Israel, but Malamat pointed out that in the text, their authority is described as being recognized by local groups or tribes beyond their own.
 The term is sometimes rendered as "chieftain", although Robert Alter cautions that this misrepresents shophetim as a normal leadership structure.
+The other words translated as judge are elohim and pelilim.